-- Bring double the quantity and more variety than you think you will use.
+- How many outfits?
+The norm is two outfits for the studio and two more for outdoors, however everything is flexible.
+Bring double the quantity and more variety than you think you will use.
 I can help you decide what will work best.
 Try to span from very casual & fun to formal.
 Not everything needs to be a complete outfit.
-For instance it is great to throw on a sport coat for a few head shots even if you don’t bring matching pants or shoes.
+For instance it is great to throw on a sport coat or sweater for a few head shots even if you don’t bring matching pants or shoes.

 - Glasses create glare, distortion and darkness.
 If you wear glasses and didn't pay for the premium anti-glare coating then please ask your optometrist to loan you a pair of frames without lenses.
 Eyes that “pop” and grab your attention are the single most important factor in great portraits.
 Yes, getting special glasses is a hassle, BUT IT IS WORTH IT!

 - Makeup -- Powder!
 Powder!
 Powder!
 I'm sure you've seen makeup artists applying makeup to actors before an appearance.
 The makeup artist is constantly patting the actor’s face.
 Have you wondered why?
 The reason is that powder, and lots of it, is necessary to create the beautiful matte finish which is part of a great portrait.
 Even if you never use powder it is important that you use it for your photo shoot.
 When applying powder, use a lighter shade under the eyes to help eliminate any shadows or dark circles that the concealer didn't take care of.
 Use mineral powder makeup and bring it with you for touch-ups.
 Evening makeup is generally best, applied moderately, to accent your eyes and lips.